asolove/asolove.github.io/next/src/content/posts/2026-05-29-better-podcast-ui.md

 With this high-level UI layout:

 - The scrollbar shows a simplified and zoomed-out overview view of the entire project, so the scroll tab's size and position shows us exactly where in the project we are and how far zoomed in we are.
 In this project, the purple music clips clearly establish the section breaks, allowing us to quickly see we're looking at the transition from the intro into the first main section.
 - The timeline view shows a traditional waveform with editing tools for each track and clip.
-But its rotated ninety degrees so that it scrolls vertically.
+But it's rotated ninety degrees so that it scrolls vertically.
 This allows us to do detailed <abbr title="Digital Audio Workstation">DAW</abbr> edit operations to the waveform, while benefiting from the natural alignment of the timeline to the transcript.
 - The transcript view is neither an afterthought (like in most DAWs where it just hangs out and has no correspondence to the rest of the editing), nor is it the primary editing surface (like in Descript).
 It scrolls and zooms together with the timeline so that you can always clearly see the text of the audio being edited.
-Clicking on words moves the playhead there
+Clicking on words moves the playhead there.

 The UI layout establishes a clear correspondence between the overview, the waveforms, the transcript, and any currently-playing audio: